Saturday Morning Prep Rally (1/29/22)

-DENVER — DENVER — Don't worry if you missed the Saturday (January 29) morning Prep Rally because you can watch it here!
+DENVER — Don't worry if you missed the Saturday, Jan.
+29 morning Prep Rally because you can watch it here.

 9NEWS Prep Sports Reporter Scotty Gange brings us the best high school sports action from around the state as Colorado continues the winter season!